bdestombe/python-flopy-parser/README.md

 Please see https://gehrcke.de/2014/02/distributing-a-python-command-line-application/ for more information on the package structure.

 # Supported
-Currently only tested with a single SEAWAT model.
-MT3D and MODFLOW models can often also be run by SEAWAT, except when certain weird MODFLOW packages are used.
-All the packages should be loaded correctly and only the run command (the final two lines) might need some attention.
+Currently only tested with several MODFLOW and SEAWAT models, on a Mac-platform.

+# Known issues
+-

 # Example usage from the commandline:
 ## With zipfiles